 Requests for capital projects and general operating support are eligible for consideration.
-An organization should be able to demonstrate a broad base of financial support for a proposed grant from its own community and constituency prior to asking for support from the Foundation.
+An organization should be able to demonstrate a broad base of financial support for a proposed grant prior to asking for support from the Foundation.
 Requests for start-up projects may be considered for new initiatives that address important, unmet community needs and demonstrate a potential for ongoing operational support from other sources.

 The Memorial Foundation does NOT fund grants for the following: